- Organisation

 EUniWell is one of the 65 European Alliances that have been granted Erasmus+ project funding.

-The eleven universities that are part of EUniWell are:
+The twelve universities that are part of EUniWell are:

 - University of Birmingham, Great Britain